Lately, I’ve been dabbling into some “closer to the metal” kind of programming.

 Well, first of all, there’s 2 things to consider when writing code in assembly.

-1) The code you write obviously depend on the machine instruction set, since you are basically asking a CPU to do work, but you do it *instruction per instruction*.
+The code you write obviously depends on the machine instruction set since you are basically asking a CPU to do work, but you do it *instruction per instruction*.
 This means that you can only target one family of processors with that code.
-So when I say cross platform, I mean different rutnime on compatible machines.
+So when I say cross-platform, I mean different runtime on compatible machines.
 For example Windows VS Linux VS MacOs running on good old Intel (or compatible) chips.

-2) Generally, you don’t just write instructions when writing assembly, you also write directive for the program that turn your code from human readable thing with letters and spaces and comments into the digital gibberish the CPU actually eats up to work.
+Generally, you don’t just write instructions when writing assembly, you also write directive for the program that turns your code from human-readable things with letters and spaces and comments into the digital gibberish the CPU actually eats up to work.
 And there are multiple of them, and they aren’t really compatible with each other.

-I was on a windows machine when I started experimenting, and saw that there was obviously the MASM option, the macro assembler from Microsoft that was already installed on my box, as it is distributed with Visual Studio.
+I was on a windows machine when I started experimenting and saw that there was obviously the MASM option, the macro assembler from Microsoft that was already installed on my box, as it is distributed with Visual Studio.
 Great… And I started playing with it, it’s not hard.
-I even got CMake to generate automatically a build system that work.
-But sadly these effort were vain as I quickly released that, I would not be able to use Microsoft’s assembler on Linux or a Mac for quite obvious reasons…
+I even got CMake to generate automatically a build system that works.
+But sadly these efforts were vain as I quickly released that, I would not be able to use Microsoft’s assembler on Linux or a Mac for quite obvious reasons…

 So, as always… Open-Source software win the day!

 I was working on something totally unrelated that involved me having to build from source the OpenSSL library.
-When looking at the dependencies I needed to install on a bog standard windows box to do so, beside their horrendous build system written in Perl, one program stood up: NASM.
+When looking at the dependencies I needed to install on a bog-standard windows box to do so, besides their horrendous build system written in Perl, one program stood up: NASM.

 NASM is, my friend Google told me, the Netwide Assembler.
-It’s a BSD licensed Open-Source macro-assembler for 16, 32 and 64bit intel chips!
+It’s a BSD licensed Open-Source macro-assembler for 16, 32 and 64bit Intel chips!
 Great news!
-It is cross platform and work on Linux and MacOS too (and I bet a bit more stuff!)
+It is cross-platform and works on Linux and macOS too (and I bet a bit more stuff!)

 Also, I started googling around to see if CMake could auto-magically handle it, and indeed it does since a prehistoric version.

-So, I got around to test that, and well, beside a tiny snag on MacOS that is apparently due to the way MachO object files differ from ELF files (a sad story of respecting standards about leading underscores) that is quickly fixed by telling NASM to prefix all global symbols with a
+So, I got around to test that, and well, besides a tiny snag on MacOS that is apparently due to the way MachO object files differ from ELF files (a sad story of respecting standards about leading underscores) that are quickly fixed by telling NASM to prefix all global symbols with a

 _ character, I got a thing that just worked.